 To further ensure you are taking in the minimum amount of air particles possible while traveling during COVID-19, it is important to remain hydrated.
 Flying can cause dehydration.
 Dehydration can cause you to be more susceptible to infection.
 Instead of hydrating right before the flight, start ingesting more water a day or two before you are traveling.

-Consider an online-telehealth experience!
+Consider an online-telehealth experience and avoid traveling!